Annmochii/Annmochii/README.md

 - 🌱 I'm currently learning Phytoh and Typescript.
 - 🍅 I have a special interst in Front-End development and UX/UI Design.
 - 🔭 I'm currently looking for a job!
-My socials are right below!
+My socials are right below and you can also contact me via E-mail at anna.maria22lima@gmail.com
 - ⚡ **Fun fact:** I'm also a digital illustrator!
 You can comission me via E-mail at annmochii40@gmail.com
+lim
 ## Currently learning:

 > Front-End Development: